Andrea-1704/Thesis/Report.md

 Contains a trivial implementation of the position prediction for the f1 dataset provided by relbench.

 Results:

+# train_model_baseline_f1

+This file contains the same implementation they did in relbench using the class GraphSAGE (which is not the gnn architecture graphSAGe, but a new architecture invented by them for doing advanced mini batching, see the paper "GraphSAGE (minibatch Relbench)" in this repo for more informations).

+I changed some ascects of their implementation such as the embedder, but the important things remained the same (they implemented).

 Qui abbiamo un piccolo problema perché noto che dopo un po' di epoche il training mae rimane costante a crica 3.5 e validation mae a 3.10.

 Per tutti gli esperimenti iniziali (quelli che mi portano a 3.10) ho usato solo due layers, quindi pensavo che il problema potesse essere quello.
 Dunque ho provato ad incrementare il numero di livelli a 5 ma peggioro il validation mae (3.17). [tutto considerando 100 epoche di training che probabilmente sono anche troppe, successivamente ne useremo **30** di epoche].